fhirschmann/bootkon/docs/data/README.md

 ## Working with labs (important)

+> [!CAUTION]
-Please note the points in this section before you get started with the labs in the next section.
+> Please note the points in this section before you get started with the labs in the next section.

 While going through the code labs, you will encounter two different terminals on your screen.
 Please only use the terminal from the IDE (white background) and do not use the non-IDE terminal (black background).
 In fact, just close the terminal with black background using the `X` button.